Among the Cinders

-Among the Cinders is a 1983 New Zealand drama film directed by Rolf Hädrich and starring Paul O'Shea, Amanda Jones, Derek Hardwick and Yvonne Lawley.
+Among the Cinders is a 1983 New Zealand-West German drama film directed by Rolf Hädrich and starring Paul O'Shea, Amanda Jones, Derek Hardwick and Yvonne Lawley.
 After a hunting accident in which his friend is killed (for which he blames himself) a boy (Nick) runs away from home and goes to live with his grandparents, where he matures into a man.

 The film is based on the 1965 novel of the same name by New Zealand author Maurice Shadbolt, who appears in the film as Frank Flinders.

 Premise

 Nick Flinders is a lonely and moody youth.
 The one friend he has is a Maori boy, Sam Waikai.
 While they are hunting together in the bush, Sam is accidentally killed.
 Nick is injured, but he feels guilty and responsible for his friend's death.
 With the help of his eccentric grandfather, Nick learns about life and love.